orcwg/cra-hub/faq.md

 #### Questions which would benefit from European Commission guidance

-Frequently asked questions which would benefit from guidance from the Euopean Commission are indicated with the following callout:
+Frequently asked questions which would benefit from guidance from the European Commission are indicated with the following callout:

 > [!CAUTION]
 > Pending confirmation through European Commission Guidance that [REASON].